How Do I Enable DDNS for My Synology Device?

 Below is a step by step guide on how to enable Dynamic DNS with No-IP in a Synology Device.

-• On your Synology device Dashboard click “Control Panel”.
+On your Synology device Dashboard click “Control Panel”.

-• Locate and click “External Access” under “Connectivity”.
+Locate and click “External Access” under “Connectivity”.

-• Locate and click “DDNS”
+Locate and click “DDNS”

-• Enter your No-IP Account information
+Enter your No-IP Account information (or the information for your provider).

 Service Provider: No-IP